jsnanigans/mcpm/README.md

 - `--version`                      Show version
 - `-s, --server <serverKey>`       Server key to use
 - `-c, --config <configPath>`      Path to config file
+- `--agent <agentName>`            Identifier for the agent using the MCP server
 - `--enable-logging`               Enable logging
 - `-h, --help`                     Display help for command